jirayuth289/www.jslandx.com/posts/problem-sequelize-transaction-and-promise-all-in-nodejs/README.md

 # problem-sequelize-transaction-and-promise-all-in-nodejs
+I found a strange bug about the database transaction rollback on my nodejs project in the production, It is critical problem becuase it change data in database inconsistent.

+I use sequelize transaction that automatically passes transactions to all queries with Promise.all() method.

+I searched, and I think the cause will be.

 # Problem

-I found the error transaction rollback on my project in the production.

-I use sequelize transaction that automatically passes transactions to all queries with Promise.all() node typescript.

-I searched, and I think the cause will be.

-**Transaction has been rejected and rollback complete, but some delay query still commit partially**

-Because sequelize concurrent transactions with Promise.all can work incorrect because of Promise.all() behavior (doesn't wait all promise results).
+Promise.all() method behavior execute concurrent if there is any of the promises in the given iterable rejects, it catches the first reject and it won't stop other promises.

 ```
-await Promise.all(tenDbTxns);

-// 5/10 fulfilled first query task to complete
-// 6 rejected ---> sequelize rollback 6/10
-// 4/10 pending and after fulfilled will be committed to database (slow query)
+import cls = from 'cls-hooked';
+import { Sequelize } = from 'sequelize';

+const namespace = cls.createNamespace('my-very-own-namespace');

+Sequelize.useCLS(namespace);

+const sequelize = new Sequelize(config); //use a pool connection

+await sequelize.transaction(async (t) => {
+    await Promise.all(tenQueryPromises); //all query has been paased a transaction by use CLS
+});
 ```

+In the above example, assume the result order of each promise following

+- 5/10 fulfilled first query task to complete
+- 6 rejected sequelize rollback 6/10
+- 4/10 and other/10 pending and after fulfilled will be committed to database (slow query)

+So sequelize rollback transactions can work incorrect

-Commit will happen if you use a pool connection.
-In the example, you rollback the changes in the connection and then release the connection back to the pool(6/10). (thinking this connection is now clean) BUT, your delay promises will still use it.
+**Transaction has been rejected and rollback complete, but some query still commit partially** Becuse Promise.all() doesn't wait all promise results and my sequelize config use a pool connection, In the example, the rollback (6/10) the changes in the connection and then release the connection back to the pool, the other promises that may delay or first complete will commit partiallly becuase connection that these promise query don't use transactions

-So the result of execution will occur commit partiallly at 5/10 fulfilled, 4/10 and other your delay promises will still use it

-And Promise.all() execute as concurrent if there is any reject, it catches the first reject.
-It won't roll back anything probably cuase next task query still execute without stop other promises

- #### Other cuase
-By default, Sequelize might call CLS.clear after the transaction finishes (commit or rollback).
+And by default, Sequelize might call CLS.clear after the transaction finishes (commit or rollback).

 # Solution